-Let’s discuss it in greater detail.
+Let’s now discuss corporate-owned life insurance in greater detail.

-What Is a Corporate Owned Life Insurance (COLI) Policy?
+What is Corporate Owned Life Insurance (COLI)?

-The business is the one who purchases the policies, pays the premiums on the plan, and is the beneficiary of the policy.
+The business is the one that purchases the policy, pays the premiums on the plan, and is the named beneficiary of the policy.

 These plans often get confused with additional insurance coverage companies own to protect the employees and their families.